camunda-community-hub/zeebe-client-node-js/README.md

 Using the value types makes your code more semantically specific.

-There are four timeouts to take into account.
+There are five timeouts to take into account.

 The first is the job `timeout`.
 This is the amount of time that the broker allocates exclusive responsibility for a job to a worker instance.
 By default, this is 60 seconds.
 This is the default value set by this client library.
 See "[Job Workers](#job-workers)".